foxthefox/ioBroker.fritzdect/README.md

 ## TODO:
 * map of data input from user to valid predefined colors (nearest match)
 * improvement of thermostat mode to text representation (auto, off, boost, comfort, night), comfort and night are also auto mode, but preset to the parametrized value
+* refactor to the format of as of "create adapter"

 ## Changelog